pgmorales76/reading_notes_201/reading_notes_201_class_3.md

 ## *Describe a real world example of when a conditional statement should be used in a JavaScript program.*

 ### If a user is required to input a password, the password must be correct for the user to proceed to their account page.
-You wouldn't want access to be granted if the password was incorrect.
+You wouldn't want access to be granted if the password was incorrect

 ## *Give an example of when a `Loop` is useful in JavaScript.*